Libagon

 Libagon (Lungsod sa Libagon; Bayan ng Libagon) is a municipality in the province of Southern Leyte, Philippines.
 According to the 2024 census, it has a population of 16,146 people.
-The municipality is home to Mount Patag Daku, regarded as the province's frontier mountain.

 Every July 16 and December 8, Libagon celebrates two town festivals: the Feast of Our Lady of Mount Carmel and the Feast of the Immaculate Conception.

 The main sources of income for Libagon residents include copra, abacá, agriculture, and fishing.

 Etymology

 The name Libagon is derived from the Cebuano word libaong, meaning "small depression of the ground."
-Authorities of the Spanish Empire (which ruled over the Philippines between 1565 and 1898) mistakenly recorded this as the area's name, and it has since been known as Libagon.
+Following their colonization of the region, the government of the Spanish Philippines mistakenly recorded the area's name as Libagon, and it has since been known as such.

 History

 Archaeological and oral evidence suggests that immigrants from Bohol settled in Libagon in the late 18th century.
 In 1771, seventeen Boholano families established the visita of Libagon under the jurisdiction of Sogod.

 Libagon was formally recognized as a barrio of Sogod in 1850.
 In March 1870, Governor Don Gabriel Ydjao transferred the town centre (poblacion) to Libagon and briefly renamed it Sogod Nuevo before the parish seat returned to Sogod in 1924.

 During Gobernadorcillo Luis Espina’s term (1891–1893), the sitio of Maak was incorporated into the Consolacion barrio, and Libagon remained under Hipgasan visita.
 In 1885, Gobernadorcillo Nicolas Idjao reinstated Libagon as Sogod Nuevo and Sogod as Sogod Viejo.
 Several relocations of the municipal centers took place until 1912.

 On October 16, 1913, Libagon and Sogod were separated into independent municipalities, with Libagon comprising fourteen barrios under the administration of Municipal President Mariano L. Espina.